jsfi/parse-cli-arguments/README.md

 ### options

 The options-array is a collection of options.
-If no option is set or none is configured as a `defaultOption` the collection will be extended by an catch-all option with the name `_args`.
+If no option is set or none is configured as a `defaultOption` the collection will be extended by a catch-all option with the name `_args`.

 ### option